 - No good explainer page: if it's not clear right away what customers can get out of the program, then it's less likely that they'll join.

 Makeup is another competitive market.
 But the real opportunity here is that makeup products are finite.
 Chances are that makeup maniacs are going to buy mascara, lipliner, and other products multiple times a year, so they want to get a little something back.

 Here are some brands who have taken advantage of that to create rewards programs that build brand communities and motivate members to spend more.

 Sephora: Beauty Insider

-Experts often cite Sephora's Beauty Insider as one of the premiere reward programs, which has helped them build a strong brand community.
+Experts often cite this one as a premiere reward program.
+Sephora's Beauty Insider has definitely helped them build a strong brand community.
 They know what rewards their customers want, and make it easy for customers to sign up for the program and redeem rewards.

 Sephora Beauty Insider program uses tiers, with members graduating to higher point-earning rates the more they spend.